FrApp42/Tools/README.md

   * Shutdown: Shutdown a device through SMB with it's hostname or ip address.
 It only work for Windows devices.
   * WakeOnLan: Power on a device with it mac address.
 * `FrApp42.Web` - [Link](https://www.nuget.org/packages/FrApp42.Web)
-  * Request: Make API request for any of your C# projects. ⚠️ *SOAP request are not supported.* ⚠️
+  * Request: Make API request for any of your C# projects. ⚠️ *SOAP requests are not supported.* ⚠️

 ## Licence